Hermann Schmitz: Career in Nazi Germany

+Post-war prosecution for war crimes

-In 1933, he was elected to the Reichstag under the administration of the Nazi Party and after two years, he succeeded Carl Bosch as IG Farben's CEO.
-In 1938, he became war economy administrator (Wehrwirtschaftsführer).
-In 1941, Hitler gave him a portrait of him with his autograph as a gift for his dedication to the aims of Nazi Germany.
-Schmitz led IG Farben until the end of the Second World War.
-He was arrested and charged at the IG Farben Trial, during which he was sentenced to four years imprisonment (including time already served) for war crimes and crimes against humanity through the plundering and spoliation of occupied territories.
-He was released in 1950 and went on to become member of the administrators' council of Deutsche Bank in Berlin, as well as the honorary president of "Rheinische Stahlwerke AG".
+At the end of the war, Schmitz was arrested and charged at the IG Farben Trial in 1947–1948, in which he was sentenced to four years imprisonment (including time served) for war crimes and crimes against humanity through the plundering and spoliation of occupied territories.
+He was released in 1950 and went on to become a member of the administrators' council of Deutsche Bank in Berlin, as well as the honorary president of "Rheinische Stahlwerke AG".

 Schmitz died in Heidelberg on 8 October 1960.